 Apocrypha is also a literary term, which means “hidden,” or “anonymous literary pieces,” which were considered not to have confirmed to the rules set by the written Bible, in Hebrew or in Latin.
 It describes those books, which have dubious authorship or the authority, or where the accuracy of the writers is questionable.
 However, canon is a literary rule that is used to evaluate books and writings against certain models, such as plays are evaluated against Oedipus The King by Sophocles, where Oedipus the King is a yardstick which has set canons for plays.

 Examples of Canon from Literature

 Example #1: The Plowman’s Tales (By Geoffrey Chaucer)

 “In a summer season when soft was the sun,

 I clothed myself in a cloak as I shepherd were,

 And went wide in the world wonders to hear.

 But on a May morning on Malvern hills,

-It was for long time that the world took the Greek epics of Homer, the great Iliad and the great Odyssey, as the sublime examples of literature.
-On the contrary, we have no idea whether the popular and well-known author was a genuine person.
-However, Homer and the other writers inspired by him have made their way to the list of the greatest literary brains of the world since antiquity only by following the literary canons of writing an epic on the Homeric lines that others tried to follow after them.
+For a very long time the world considered the Greek epics of Homer, the Iliad, and Odyssey, as the most sublime examples of literature.
+However, we have no idea whether the popular and well-known author was a genuine person.
+Homer, and the other writers inspired by him, have made their way to the list of the greatest literary brains of the world since antiquity – only by following the literary canons of writing.

 Jane Austen is one of those female writers who came to the limelight by breaking all the traditional and conventional shackles.
-She wrote mild and smiling romantic novels such as Pride and Prejudice and Emma, setting them in England and making marriages her subject to be explored.
-As she used round characters in her novels uniquely different from her counterparts, this became her style and finally a canon for other female writers to be evaluated against.
+She wrote mild and smiling romantic novels, such as Pride and Prejudice and Emma, setting them in England, and making marriage her subject to be explored.
+As she used round characters in her novels, uniquely different from her counterparts, this became her style, and finally a canon against which other female writers would be evaluated.